How To Know If Your Baby Is Ready for Solids (3 Key Signs)

 ✅ Choose the Right Time

-Pick a calm, happy moment when baby is alert (but not overtired or hungry for milk).
+When you decide to start giving baby solids, pick a time when baby is happy and alert (but not overtired or hungry for milk).

-- Offer 1–2 teaspoons of a single food once a day
+• Try giving baby one or two teaspoons of a single food once a day.

-Whether you’re going with purees, mashed textures, or soft finger foods, starting solids with baby should be a joyful, low-pressure experience.
+Whether you decide on purees, mashed textures or baby-led weaning with soft finger foods, beginning solids with your baby should be a stress-free and enjoyable experience.

 What Are the Best First Foods?